GisellyOliveira/globalprice-products-api/README.md

 ## 📋 Project Description
 GlobalPrice is a distributed system designed to solve currency volatility risks in international e-commerce.

+It acts as a **RESTful Application** composed of independent modules that communicate via HTTP, strictly following the **REST** architectural style constraints (Client-Server, Stateless, Uniform Interface).

 **Architecture Pattern:** **Microservices (Scenario 2.1)**.
 *   **This Component (Main API):** Acts as a Proxy and Orchestrator.
 It manages the product catalog database and delegates pricing logic to the Secondary API.
 *   **Secondary Component (Pricing API):** Encapsulates business rules (spread calculation, smart rounding) and communicates with External Services (Exchange Rates & AI).